rtCamp/amp-compatibility/amp-wp-dummy-data-generator/data/README.md

 in `pre.sh` file for that extension.

+TODO: Add an example plugin to the repo that uses uses pre.sh.
+There aren't currently any examples committed.

 ### File `post.sh` ###

-This file will be executed after the data files are imported.
+This script will be executed after the data files are imported.

-This can be helpful if we want to run certain commands after data is imported, eg. SEO Yoast plugin might require to reindex the data after import in which case we can add
+This can be helpful if we want to run certain commands after data is imported, e.g. the Yoast SEO plugin might require to reindex the data after import in which case we can add

 `wp yoast index`

 in `post.sh` file.

+TODO: Add an example plugin to the repo that uses uses post.sh.
+There aren't currently any examples committed.
+For example,

 ### Files `*.xml` and `*.wxr` ###

-All `.xml` and `.wxr` files within the **individual plugin/theme directory** will get imported, when that plugin is active.
+All `.xml` and `.wxr` files within the **individual plugin/theme directory** will get imported when that plugin is active.